elabit/robotmk/agents/plugins/Readme.md

 |report| Reports generation|none|

-Then the yaml configuration has a dictonary named `suites` which contains a dictonary for each suite to be run.
+Then the yaml configuration has a dictionary named `suites` which contains a dictionary for each suite to be run.
 The name of the key of the dictonaries below `suites` MUST have the same name as the suite directory or file below the robot root directory (option `robotdir`).
 Each suite could contain a dictionary with robot options.
 Option names match robot command line option long names without hyphens so that, for example, `--name` becomes `name` in the yaml configuration.
 See `robot --help` for explanation.
-The options are optional and a suite dictonary may could be complete empty.
+The options are optional and a suite dictionary may could be complete empty.

 Most options that can be given from the command line work.
 An exception is that options --pythonpath, --argumentfile, --help and --version are not supported.